 Become a Hunger-Relief Advocate!

+Together we can end hunger, but it’s going to require an active partnership between individuals like you, charity, the private sector and the government.
 As hunger-relief advocate, you can help us educate elected officials on the importance of hunger-relief programming.
-To learn more, email email@example.com.
+To join our advocacy team, email firstname.lastname@example.org.

 How can I help?